zgjzgj/hzbema/README.md

 This project written in Python that download  video or audio on  YouTube.

 Steps:

-takes video or song name (user input)
+1.takes video or song name (user input)

-searches YouTube for the song
+2.searches YouTube for the song

-fetches HTML data from the search results' page
+3.fetches HTML data from the search results' page

-fetches the first link (after adjusting for spelling correction)
+4.fetches the first link (after adjusting for spelling correction)

-copies link
+5.copies link

-pastes it to http://1conv.com/youtube-to-mp3  for song
+6.pastes it to http://1conv.com/youtube-to-mp3  for song

-or pastes it to http://1conv.com/youtube-to-mp4  for video
+6.or pastes it to http://1conv.com/youtube-to-mp4  for video

-click convert button
+7.click convert button

-handles the subsequent download prompt dialogue boxes
+8.handles the subsequent download prompt dialogue boxes